impl-rs/crypto-streaming-order-book/README.md

 # Crypto streaming order book

 This is a Rust project that implements a streaming order book for cryptocurrencies using a gRPC server.
 It connects to WebSocket streams from the supported exchanges.
 It then combines the order books from the exchanges and provides a combined order book.
-From that, it published the spread, the top 10 bids and asks for the gRPC stream.
+From that, it published the spread, the top 10 bids and asks through the gRPC server on each change in either exchange order book.

 ## Supported exchanges